Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_14/getting_started/new_project.md

 These fields are used when you build your mod.
 The `version` is your mod's version number, so be sure to change this every time you want to release a new version of your mod.

 The `group` is your base package name.
-Typically you would use the domain name of some sort that you own, reversed If you host your mod's source code on GitHub you can use `io.github.[your name].[name of your mod/mod's repository]`.
+Typically you would use the domain name of some sort that you own, reversed.
+If you have your own domain you would use something like `com.example.[your mod's name/modid]` If you host your mod's source code on GitHub you can use `io.github.[your name].[name of your mod/mod's repository]`.
 If you don't have either of those you can use `[your name].[your mod's name]`.